f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab03.rst

   satisfy any of the :red:`DNS, NTP and Route` prerequisites from this page.
   Keep in mind, however, that aside from NTP, the SSLO GC will provide an opportunity to define DNS and route settings later in the workflow.
-No other configurations are required on this page, so click :red:`Next`.
+No other configurations are required on this page, so click :guilabel:`Next`.

 .. image:: ../images/image5.png
    :align: center